simonmichael/hledger/doc/MANUAL.md

     $ hledger register --monthly rent
     $ hledger register --monthly -E food --depth 4

+Note that the report start/end dates will be "enlarged" in this case so that they encompass the displayed intervals.
+This is so that the first and last intervals will be "full" and comparable to the others.

 The `--average`/`-A` flag shows the running average posting amount instead of the running total.

 The `--related`/`-r` flag shows the *other* postings in the transactions